squantrill/documentation/developer/invoice-templates.md

 Existing templates are stored in the directory ```extensions/ki_invoice/invoices/```.

-There is a repository for sharing ready-to-use [Invoice templates](https://github.com/kimai/invoice-templates) where you can find the Debug HTML invoice as well.
-This file will help you in inspecting all possible variables, which can be helpful when developing your own template.
+There is a repository for sharing ready-to-use [Invoice templates](https://github.com/kimai/invoice-templates) where you can find a Debug HTML invoice, which will help you in inspecting all possible variables while developing your own template.

 ## Open Office templates